 Alumni Award Recipients

-The NMT Office for Advancement honors special alumni every year during 49ers Homecoming Weekend.
+The NMT Office for Advancement honored exceptional alumni each year from 2019 to 2024 during 49ers Homecoming Weekend through a series of special alumni awards.

 Techie of the Year